JetBrains/guide/site/go/tutorials/bookstore_rest_api/db_setup/index.md

 ![goland_3](./images/3.png)

-After the image has been successfully pulled, right-click on the "postgres" image and select **Create Container**.
+After the image has been successfully pulled, right-click on the "postgres" image and select "**Create Container**".

 ![goland_4](./images/4.png)